Yale-BIM/f21-assignments/README.md

 ## General Instructions

 To get started with a given assignment, see the README.md file within the assignment directory.
-For Assignments 2-5, it is expected that you have already setup your GitLab repository as indicated in Assignment 1.

-Before starting a new assignment, it is essential that you update your local repository with the latest version of the assignment repossitory.
-See Part II of Assignment 1 for more details on how to work on your assignments.
+For Assignments 2-5, it is essential that you have completed Assignment 1.
+The latter assignment provides instructions on how to setup a GitLab repository and explains the general procedure that should be followed by students when working on course assignments.